sammcint/Data-Engineer-Nanodegree-Projects-Udacity/Project-06-Capstone/ReadMe.md

 #### **Example Queries of Analysis** ####

- * **Which 5 days in January did American Airlines (AAL) have the greatest percentage decrease over the previous day?
+ * **Which 5 days in January did American Airlines (AAL) have the greatest percentage decrease from the previous day?

     >>select ticker, date, ROUND(1 - open_price/previousopen,2)"Percent decrease from previous day" FROM  (
     >>SELECT hsp.ticker, hsp.date, hsp.open_price, hsp.close_price,